Summer Undergraduate Research Fellowship

 Fellows come from universities across Texas and the United States to spend ten weeks in basic science laboratories as well as in the clinical research setting at the Dell Medical School and The University of Texas at Austin.
 The goal of the Summer Undergraduate Research Fellowship (SURF) is to introduce the next generation of scientists to laboratory, translational and clinical research, and to spark an interest in a future cancer-related career.

 Students interested in working full time for ten weeks during the summer can apply to the Summer Undergraduate Research Fellowship.
 The program accepts up to 20 participants.
-Fellowships are open to incoming freshmen who will be 18 years old by May 28, 2019 and U.S. college undergraduates.
+Fellowships are open to incoming freshmen who will be 18 years old by program orientation and U.S. college undergraduates.
 Minority students are encouraged to apply.
 We are unable to accept foreign students without a U.S. student visa at this time.

 Accepted fellows are required to sign a Student Agreement committing them to the following requirements.

-Orientation will be held on May 28 at 9 am. in the Health Discovery Building Auditorium.
+Orientation will be held in the Health Discovery Building Auditorium.
 This is a mandatory meeting for all fellows and will cover program requirements, training requirements, stipends and more.

 You will also be required to complete online training relevant to your individual research project prior to your arrival.
 You will be notified of these training requirements after you’ve been notified of your assigned laboratory and project.